 Are your Kids Safe Visiting Disneyland?

 During this time, Gabriel’s cousin also worked at Disney, and one weekend we all decided to go together as a big group.
 There were 10 of us total.
 Two adults and three children per family.
-Of those six kids, five of the children were girls.
+Of those six kids, five of the children were girls all under the age of eight.
 Naturally, seeing Elsa and Anna was absolutely non-negotiable.
 We got fast passes in the morning and were in line inside the Disney Animation building promptly when it was our turn.

 The line began outside in the pavilion.
 The same pavilion that houses the Animation Courtyard, the Sorcerer’s Workshop and Turtle Talk with Crush.
 Since Disney has streamlined this process to include fast passes, the line moves quickly.
 We chatted with each other to pass the time and our kids ran back and forth around the pavilion in their excitement.